 The C2117 Connecticut RCx Persistence Study Measure Life/EUL Update Study involves the update of the effective useful life (EUL) values for key retro-commissioning (RCx) measures offered through Connecticut’s energy efficiency programs.
 The objectives of this study were to characterize the types of RCx measures and their savings installed in Connecticut in the past 5 years, develop effective useful life estimates for 4-6 RCx measures expected to be installed in Connecticut over the next 5 years, and recommend 3-5 RCx measure for field study to better estimate persistence.

 This report focuses on five selected RCx measure categories, selected based on discussions with utilities and other stakeholders and review of utility program data and project data.
 Research activities included: interviews with utility staff; review of utility data; interviews with market actors, including RCx service providers (RSPs) and controls vendors; and a literature review.
+The goal of this study was to develop cost-effective EUL estimates of RCx measures based on other research; this study did not include statistical analysis of primary data from facilities.

 Based on the research conducted in this study, the Evaluation Team recommends updating the EUL values in the 2022 Program Savings Document (PSD) to the following values: